apache/arrow/docs/source/developers/guide/documentation.rst

 your branch and make the PR this way.
 But it is by no means superior to simply editing via GitHub.

-If you wish to build the documentation also, follow detailed instructions on :ref:`building-docs`.
+If you wish to build the documentation locally, follow detailed instructions on :ref:`building-docs`.

 Where to find the correct file to change?